usgs-makerspace/portfolio/README.md

 modification again--it is archived--and will not need updates.
 Some exceptions to this do exist.
 One example exception would be something like a 'shelved' project that has been 'unshelved.'

-In the assets folder of the AWS location mentioned earlier, you will find a file called 'projectDetails.js'.
-This file contains an exported JavaScript Object Notation (JSON) object.
+In the 'assets' folder of your clone of this project, you will find a file called 'projectDetails.js'.
+This file contains a JavaScript Object Notation (JSON) object.
 This object contains many sub-objects each of which represent a single Makerspace project/effort/function.

-Copy one of the preceding objects (each object is set off from the rest by a set of curly braces '{ }' and begins with '"id":"some number"',; yes there are other curly braces inside of the main sets, but it is fairly easy to see the start and end) and paste it to the top of the group using the current layout as a guide.
+In your cloned version of the 'projectDetails.js', copy one of the existing objects (each object is set off from the rest by a set of curly braces '{ }' and begins with '"id":"some number"',; yes there are other curly braces inside of the main sets, but it is fairly easy to see the start and end).
+Once the copying is done, paste the to the top of the group using the current layout as a guide.

-Once you have a new copy of an 'project' object, you will notice that there are 'key and value' pairs.
+Once you have a copy of an 'project' object, you will notice that there are 'key and value' pairs.
 For example, the key value pair for the 'id' of each project is '"id":"some number"'.
 The key here is '"id"' and the value is '"some number"'.
 You will want to go through and change all 'values' to what is appropriate to your project.
 Never change the 'key' values.